rethinkdb/horizon-docs/api/collection-store.md

     {
         id: 3,
         from: "bob",
-        text: "Would Superman lose in a fight against Wonder Woman?"
+        text: "Would Superman lose a fight against Wonder Woman?"
     }
 ]);
 ```